Navigation » List of Schools » Glendale Community College » Business Administration » Busad 106 – Written Business Communication » Fall 2022 » Midterm

 A You may be interested to learn that we will send the information you requested.

-B This is to advise you that we will send the information you requested.
+B I am writing this letter to inform you that we will send the information you requested.

 C Yes, we will send the information you requested.